AseasRoa/paintor/docs/introduction/getting-started.md

 - `createState()`
 - `createTemplate()`
 - `createTranslation()`

-and a class, which is not used directly:
+and a class, which should only be used as a type:
 - `Paintor`

 If you prefer, you can import each of these as named imports: